Lip Lift

 o Perioral rhytids (smokers or lipstick lines)

 Mr Orfaniotis commonly combines Lip Lifts with other facial rejuvenating procedures such as Face & Neck lift, Periorbital surgery, and fat grafting .
-You can learn more about facial aging and the Deep Plane Facelift technique by clicking here
+Learn more about facial aging and the Deep Plane Facelift technique and the Deep Neck Lift procedure.

 Does the subnasal lip lift address the corner of the mouth?